Fathom editor Berit Baugher ventured over to Long Island City, a hotbed of modern restaurants and contemporary art just across Manhattan's East River.

 WHAT TO DO

 A short walk down the street from Boro Hotel will place you at the flagship farm of Brooklyn Grange.
-To enter, you make your way through Coffeed, where signs point you in the direction of the rooftop.
 Seeing overgrown sunflowers and patches of kale in the midst of a big cityscape is a pretty spectacular sight.
 Visiting hours are Saturday only.